 Apply cuticle remover around the nail.
 The holding time is from 30 seconds to 2 minutes (see the recommendations on the product’s labelling).

 Remove excess cuticle around the nail using a pusher.
-Gently push the cuticle away from the nail, but do not push it too far, as this can damage the growth of the nail or damage the skin.
+Gently push the cuticle away from the nail, but do not push it too far, as this can damage the nail’s growth or skin.
 Remove the remnants of the remover with a napkin.

 Pinch off the free edge of the cuticle with cuticle nippers.
 Please don’t overdo it because the cuticle helps protect the nail bed from all sorts of problems.